emmercm/www/src/blog/creating-before-after-hooks-for-unix-commands.md

 ## The solution

-The above example where a function shadowed an executable hinted at our solution.
+The above example where a function shadowed `echo` hinted at our solution.
 Even though we shadowed the `echo` executable, we were still able to reference the executable with `command`, ignoring any alias or function shadows.
 Without `command` we would have created a circular reference.

 We can add more commands inside our custom `echo` function to extend its functionality: